jazzband/django-dbbackup/docs/storage.rst

 .. warning::

-    This storage doesn't use private connection for communcation, don't use it if you're not sure about the link between client and server.
+    This storage doesn't use private connection for communication, don't use it if you're not sure about the link between client and server.

 ::